Job profiles

 The terms 'meta' and 'technical' skills were not clear, and neither was the difference between the two

 Not all the labour market information provided at the top of the page was interesting or easy to understand.
-For example, participants did not understand salary information as a yearly figure, and for most of them 'environment' was not an interesting piece of information
+For example, participants did not understand salary information as a yearly figure, and for most of them 'environment (home/outdoors, etc)' was not an interesting piece of information

 Pupils liked the use of tabs in the 'How to become' section

-Most participants did not scroll and focused on the content above the fold - possibly due to the confusion of seeing a mobile prototype on a larger device
+Most participants did not scroll through the page.
+Instead, they focused on the content above the fold - this was possibly due to the confusion of seeing a mobile prototype on a larger device

-At this point we decided to continue the project using tablet as our primary device, to facilitate our users' testing experience by providing a prototype that would match the device used in testing.
+At this point we decided to continue the project using tablet as our primary device for the designs, to facilitate our users' testing experience by providing a prototype that would match the device used in testing and in their daily life at school.

 Refining the designs further while involving the wider team